Enpass Password Manager Review 2023

 Mobile Usage

-So far as features are concerned, Enpass's mobile apps are almost identical to the desktop version.
-The UI is adapted to smartphone screens, and instead of the three-column structure, you'll find a collapsable main menu with different tabs for entries and settings.
+In terms of features, Enpass's mobile apps are almost identical to those in its desktop version.
+The UI is adapted to smartphone screens, and instead of the three-column structure, there's a collapsable main menu with different tabs for entries and settings.
 The mobile app can be unlocked by fingerprint or PIN, making it unnecessary to repeatedly input your master password.

 Autofill was also reliable on the go in the mobile app.

-During our last assessment, we were somewhat disappointed with how autofill performed on our smartphone.
+In the past, we were disappointed in how autofill performed on our smartphone.
 This time, the "Autofill with Enpass" interface reliably appeared in the login forms whenever we were on a relevant site.

-The mobile app doesn't come with an integrated browser: With other password managers, saved websites open after tapping on a data set, with Enpass, websites open in your default browser after tapping on the URL.
+The mobile app doesn't have an integrated browser: With other password managers, saved websites open after tapping on a data set.
+However, with Enpass, websites open in your default browser after tapping on the URL.

-Since our last review, a number of changes have been made to the Android app, leaving little to complain about.
-The free version of the Android app is limited to 25 entries (in contrast to the desktop version's unlimited number of entries), making it fairly useless.
+Since our last review, a number of changes have been made to the Android app, and there isn't much to complain about.
+The free version of the Android app is limited to 25 entries (in contrast to the desktop version's unlimited number of entries), which makes it fairly useless.

 Visit Website